-In addition to academic tests for grading purposes, the school will administer standardized ACRE religion in grades five and eight and = MAP® Growth TM achievement tests in grades three through seven according to the diocesan testing program.
 MAP® GrowthTM is the standard-bearer for measuring performance and growth in K-12 math, reading, language usage, and science.
 By dynamically adjusting to each student's performance, MAP® GrowthTM creates a personalized assessment experience that accurately measures performance-whether a student performs on, above, or below grade level.
 Timely, easy-to-use reports provide rich context to make instructional and operational decisions with confidence.
-All eighth grade students take the high school placement test used in determining placement in diocesan high schools.
-Eighth grade teachers are encouraged to review only the format and style of the high school placement test with their students.